hamvocke/hamvocke.github.io/_drafts/testing_java.md

 What you'll take away from this post:

   * Automate your tests (surprise!)
-  * Remember the [test pyramid](https://martinfowler.com/bliki/TestPyramid.html) _(forget about the original names of the layers though)_
+  * Remember the [test pyramid](https://martinfowler.com/bliki/TestPyramid.html) _(don't be too confused by the original names of the layers, though)_
   * Write tests with different granularity/levels of integration
   * Use unit test (_solitary_ and _sociable_) to test the insides of your application
   * Use integration tests to test all places where your application serializes/deserializes data (e.g. public APIs, accessing databases and the filesystem, calling other microservices, reading from/writing to queues)
   * Test collaboration between services with contract tests (CDC)
-  * Favor CDC tests over end to end tests
+  * Favor CDC tests over end-to-end tests

 **TODO update tl;dr?**